 More beds may be available if students who have signed up do not move in, but the rooms listed above have been specifically set aside for quarantine spaces.

-In addition to the social distancing achieved by decreasing the housing population, all students, staff and visitors in residence halls are required to comply with the University’s requirements for social distancing, face coverings, and hand hygiene.
-For more information, please see Section I: General Safeguards.
+In addition to the social distancing achieved by decreasing the housing population, all students, staff, and visitors in residence halls are required to comply with the University’s requirements for social distancing, face coverings, hand hygiene, Hawk Check completion, and compliance with temperature checks upon entry to the residence halls.
+Students are expected to present evidence of completion of daily Hawk Check, with the current date, prior to leaving or entering a residence hall.

-Residents are encouraged to take their temperatures and monitor themselves for symptoms of COVID-19 each day, and should report elevated temperatures or other symptoms to the University Health Center via Hawk Check.
+Residents are encouraged to take their temperatures and monitor themselves for symptoms of COVID-19 each day and should report elevated temperatures or other symptoms to the University Health Center via Hawk Check.
+Students are also able to get their temperatures checked at any of our building’s front desks, as well as the Hawk Crossings and Village offices.

 International students who live in the residential halls will be required to isolate within their housing assignment for 14 days after arrival in New Jersey.
 Students will be informed of this requirement in advance so that they can plan on arriving within 15-20 days before the starting date of classes.

-Student move-in for the spring semester will occur over an extended period (January 10-18, 2021) and several measures will be taken to reduce the risk of spreading the virus.
+Student move-in for the spring semester will occur over an extended period (January 25 – February 5, 2021) and several measures will be taken to reduce the risk of spreading the virus.
 Daily check-in numbers will be decreased and staggered strategically to limit density in public areas and on elevators, promote physical distancing, and avoid the need for additional staff presence.
-Read More about Applying for Spring 2021 Housing.

 The following procedures have been implemented in all residential communities: